Dev-Dami/Voting-App/readme.md

 - JWT/auth issues: confirm `JWT_SECRET` is set.
 - Port in use: change `PORT` or stop the conflicting service.

+## Maintainers & support

+This repository is maintained for Yeshua School.
+If you are a maintainer or school IT staff, please update the contact details below.

+- Maintainer: Dev-Dami (repo owner)
+- School: Yeshua School
+- Contact: yeshua

 ## Next steps
-- If you want, I can add `CONTRIBUTING.md` and `LICENSE` files (MIT), and keep the README concise — I added those files now.

 For more detailed architecture, tests, or deployment scripts, tell me what you'd like next.
+I can also add a `.env.example`, CI checks, or a formal `CODE_OF_CONDUCT.md` on request.